progval/Supybot-plugins/README.md

 Run a telnet server and announce messages to a channel.

+## OEIS

+Graps data from the Online Encyclopedia of Integer Sequences.

 ##Pinglist

 Keeps a list of people attending a meeting/game, and provides a `pingall` command to ping them all.

+## RateLimit

+Provides rate-limiting of commands.

 ##Seeks